cdslabamotong/social_inverse/README.md

 **Social-Inverse: Inverse Decision-making of Social Contagion Management with Task Migrations, NeurIPS 2022**

+Abstract: Considering two optimization problems, can we solve one problem by using the solutions to the other one?

 Code for USCO-Solver.

 Please download data and pretrain models at https://udel.edu/~amotong/dataset/social_inverse/